adixi24/netflix-gpt/README.md

-create sign up user acccount in firebase implement sign in user api created our redux store with user slice
+create sign up user acccount in firebase implement sign in user api created our redux store with user slice implemented signout update profile api
+Fetch moview from TMDB
+bugfix
+if the user is not loged in redirect to /browse page and vice versa. unsubscribed to the onAuthStateChanged callback
+Add hardcoded values to Constant file. get the movie data from TMDB registerd in tmdb data base created an app go to doc and made api call now playing api and load it into browse page and put this data ito store git Data from TMDB database now playing movies list API custom hook for now playing movies create moviesSlice update store with movies data planning for MainContainer and secondaryContainer fetch data for trailer vedio update store with trailer video data embeded the you type vedio make it autoplay and mute added tailwind class and look awesome

 #Features